servivum/vagrant-docker-box/README.md

-# vagrant-docker-box
+# Vagrant Docker Box

-Docker based Vagrant box
+Vagrant Box with Docker and Docker Compose for a quick startup.